-FY2021: We are asking Congress to fund the JJDPA at the fully authorized level for Fiscal Year 2021 by appropriating \$176 million in funding for Title II and Title V.
+FY2023: We are asking Congress to fund the JJDPA at the fully authorized level for Fiscal Year 2023 by appropriating \$176 million in funding for Title II and Title V.

-Title II of the JJDPA supports innovative state efforts to

-comply with federal standards for the care of youth in the justice system.
+Title II of the JJDPA supports innovative state efforts to comply with federal standards for the care of youth in the justice system.
 It has been cut by over 30% since 2002.
 We are asking Congress for \$80 million in funding to help states comply with the JJDPA and promote delinquency prevention.

-Title V is designed to address the unmet needs of at-risk or delinquent youth at the local level.
+Title V is designed to address the unmet needs of at-risk or

+delinquent youth at the local level.
 Funding has been cut by more than 70% since 2002 and has been set aside for non-JJDPA funds.
 We are asking Congress for \$96,053,401 in Title V funding, with 11% being allocated to support the Tribal Youth Program and the remainder to support the Title V PROMISE Grant.

 The Juvenile Justice

 Accountability Block Grant

-(HR 464) was unanimously
+was unanimously passed by

-passed by the House of
+the House of Representatives

-Representatives in the 115th
+in the 115th and 116th

-and 116th Congress.
-We ask the
+Congress.
+We ask Congress to

-Senate to pass HR 464 with \$30
+pass legislation this year and

-million in funding.
+provide \$30 million in funding.

-ELIMINATE THE VCO
+PHASE OUT THE VCO